Jamie Chelel

 about

-Frequently tapped for recordings and premiere performances of new works, Jamie's recent debuts include music by Bill Cutter, Laura Nevitt, Tim Harbold, William David Cooper, and indie band The Bog Berries.
-In the 2024-2025 season, Jamie participated in Artist Residencies at both Berklee College of Music and Boston Conservatory at Berklee, where she collaborated with student composers and singers to read, record, and perform new vocal music.
+Frequently engaged in performances and recordings of new works, Jamie's recent premieres include music by Bill Cutter, Laura Nevitt, William David Cooper, Gregory Brown, and indie band The Bog Berries.
+In the 2024-2025 season, Jamie participated in Artist Residencies at both Berklee College of Music and Boston Conservatory at Berklee, where she collaborated with student composers and singers to read, record, and perform new vocal works.

-Recent stage credits include Frederick Douglass (Odyssey Opera), Don Carlo (Boston Youth Symphony Orchestra) La damnation de Faust (BYSO), La Bohème (Boston Opera Collaborative), and Don Giovanni (NEMPAC).
+Recent stage credits include Les Troyens à Carthage (Boston Youth Symphony Orchestra), Frederick Douglass (Odyssey Opera), Don Carlo (BYSO) La damnation de Faust (BYSO), La Bohème (Boston Opera Collaborative), and Don Giovanni (NEMPAC).
 In 2024, she debuted the role of Otto in The Good King, a micro-opera with music by Leo Sowerby (Old South).
 In 2023, she was awarded a Grant for Creative Individuals by the Mass Cultural Council.

 Jamie is currently pursuing graduate studies at Harvard University, and holds a degree in Vocal Performance from Boston Conservatory at Berklee.
-She maintains a small, private voice studio dedicated to building singers' confidence and healthy vocal technique.
+Her studies are focused on group dynamics and individual performance in vocal music settings.
 Outside of music, Jamie is a creative at MIT, splitting her time between designing hands-on educational experiences with the K-12 Maker Lab, and managing communications for the MIT Edgerton Center.
-In her free time, she enjoys ballet class, playing guitar, and listening to Taylor Swift.
+In her free time, she enjoys cooking, playing guitar, and listening to Taylor Swift.

 up next